Yale-EEB723/finalproject/README.md

 ## Discussion
 Some major assumptions:
-- surrounding syntenic block does not exist before the emergence of the gene itself...
+- surrounding syntenic block does not exist before the emergence of the gene itself.
-- there IS conservation of synteny around these genes across taxa...
+- there IS conservation of synteny around these genes across taxa.

 ## Assessment